Kompagnistræde 21: 1840 census

 At the time of the 1840 census, No. 50 was home to 28 people.
 The once-stately bourgeois townhouse had now been divided into multiple dwellings.
 Martha Solomonsen, the 65-year-old widow of Salomon Moses Salomonsen (1775–1838), resided in one of the ground floor apartments with four unmarried children (aged 25 to 32).
 Hans Jensen, a beer vendor (øltapper), resided in the other ground floor apartment with his wife Johanne Hansdatter, a lodger and two maids, and their three children (aged two to eight).
-Peter Christian Dresing, a civil servant in Rentekammeret, resided in one of the second floor apartments with his Christine Mathilde Clasen and a maid.
+Peter Christian Dresing, a civil servant in Rentekammeret, resided in one of the second floor apartments with his wife Christine Mathilde Clasen and a maid.
 Karen Assens, the widow of a provost, resided in the other second floor apartment with her three children (aged seven to 18) and a maid.
 Marie Elisabeth Eriksen, the widow of a customs officer, resided on the second floor with two unmarried sons (aged 35 and 37), a student lodger and a maid.